Burnsedia/burnsedia.github.io/src/content/blog/why-open-source-is-my-marketing-strategy.md

 ### It Builds Community, Not Just Audience
 Followers fade.
 Contributors stick around.
-When you open your tools, you attract like-minded developers — the same kind of people your clients want to hire.
+When you open your tools, you attract like-minded developers — the same partly people your clients want to hire.

 ### It Converts Organically
 By the time someone contacts you from your GitHub, they already trust you.